Hyrlos/CoNoConcepts_ThomasGEORGES_LIRMM/readme.md

 ## Readme

 **Objective**
-Provide an automated process for feature models synthesis using Formal Concept Analysis and Relationnal Concept Analysis by leveraging User-stories and code merges.
+Provide an automated process for feature models synthesis using Formal Concept Analysis and Relational Concept Analysis by leveraging User-stories and code merges.
 All the source code is available in a [Github repository](https://github.com/Hyrlos/CoNoConcepts_ThomasGEORGES_LIRMM)

 **Inputs:**